GSA/ficam-access/pages/pacs_procure.md

 using the card and PIN.
 Dual factor readers use a contact slot to insert the card, and a PIN pad to enter the PIN.

-Three factor PIV readers perform PKI-AUTH like dual factor readers, but also require the bearer to present a biometric sample for comparison with the reference biometric template stored on the PIV card.
+_Three factor_ PIV readers perform PKI-AUTH like dual factor readers, but also require the bearer to present a biometric sample for comparison with the reference biometric template stored on the PIV card.
 This is the strongest form of identification.
 ####OSDP
 Many PIV readers support OSDP.
-Currently, using OSDP protocol to perform PIV-AUTH and CAK-AUTH is still in its infancy.
-Most vendors supporting OSDP provide both the panel and the reader, thereby ensuring that the two work together.
-This is what would be tested and approved in the GSA EP lab.
-In the Government's eyes, the end state is when a PIV reader from Manufacturer A can be connected to an access control panel from Manufacturer B.  Of course, the two products will still be tested by the GSA EP, but the goal is for the OSDP standard so well-defined, that the engineering effort to integrate another vendor's component will be like plugging in an electrical cord.
-It always works because the NEMA connector standards are rock-solid and all of the vendors interpret the specifications the same way.
+Currently, using OSDP protocol to perform PIV-AUTH and CAK-AUTH is still in its infancy. <!--- TODO: We should explain that OSDP introduces processing overhead due to the message lengths, and that different vendors have taken different approaches to handle this, but they may not be interoperable with other vendors' productrs. --> Most vendors supporting OSDP provide both the panel and the reader, thereby ensuring that the two work together.
+This is what would is tested and approved in the GSA EP lab.
+In the Government's eyes though, the end state is when any approved PIV reader can be connected to any PACS Infrastructure.
+Of course, all of these combinations of products will need to be tested by the GSA EP, but the goal is for the OSDP standard to become so well-defined, that the engineering effort to integrate another vendor's component will be like plugging in an electrical cord; it always works because the NEMA connector standards are rock-solid and all of the vendors interpret the specifications the same way.